janmarthedal/janmr.com/_posts/2011-05-31-going-functional.markdown

 ---
 [Imperative programming](http://en.wikipedia.org/wiki/Imperative_programming) languages&mdash;such as C++, Java, Perl and assembly&mdash;are by far the [most common](http://www.langpop.com).
 They all lie fairly close to the underlying computer architecture by executing one statement at a time, changing a state along the way.
 They describe *how* to compute something.

 Purely functional languages&mdash;such as [Erlang](http://www.erlang.org/) and [Haskell](http://www.haskell.org)&mdash;have no state, only values, expressions and functions.
 All variables are [immutable](http://en.wikipedia.org/wiki/Mutable), that is, when a value has been assigned to a variable, it can never change.
-Purely functional programming languages describe *what* to compute, but not explicitly how.<span></span>
+Purely functional programming languages describe *what* to compute, but not explicitly how.

 Non-pure [functional programming](http://en.wikipedia.org/wiki/Functional_programming) languages have features from both imperative and purely functional languages.
 A typical feature of functional programming languages, pure or not, is that functions are often considered values in their own right.
 This leads to [higher-order functions](http://en.wikipedia.org/wiki/Higher-order_function) which basically are functions that operate on other functions.
 Actually, [JavaScript](http://en.wikipedia.org/wiki/JavaScript) is considered a functional programming language [by some](http://www.blinkx.com/watch-video/douglas-crockford-on-functional-javascript/xscZz8XhfuNQ_aaVuyUB2A) because of its ability to treat functions as values.